ClementChaumel/canonical-test/README.md

 # Building
-This project uses [NextJS](https://nextjs.org/) to export to app into a static website optimised to be served over a CDN.
+This project uses [NextJS](https://nextjs.org/) to export the app into a static website optimised to be served over a CDN.
 To create an optimised build run the following commands

 ```bash